open-component-model/ocm-website/content/docs/tutorials/best-practices-with-ocm.md

 ## CICD integration

 Configure rarely changing variables in a static file and generate dynamic variables during the build from environment.
-See [explanation above](#static-and-dynamic-variable-substitution).
+See the [explanation above](#static-and-dynamic-variable-substitution).